aiven/aiven-docs/docs/products/kafka/howto/kafka-custom-serde-encrypt.md

     management.
 Asymmetrical algorithms require managing separate
     encryption/decryption keys for all the producers/consumers.

-In this example, we will simply hard code the key.
+In this example, we hard code the key.
 This should never be done in practise.
 Instead a secure vault service such as HashiVault or native cloud vendor solution should be used to manage the keys.